Christina Lake slide still partly blocking Hwy 3 - Creston Valley Advance

-Highway 3 is still down to single-lane alternating traffic at the site of Wednesday’s rock slide in Christina Lake, according to highway contractor Yellowhead Road and Bridge (YRB).
+The Christina Lake slide on Highway 3 will likely bottle-neck traffic until Wednesday evening, Feb.
+16, according to the highway contractor Yellowhead Road and Bridge (YRB).

-Operations manager Greg McNeil had hoped to reopen the road in both directions by 5 p.m.
-Thursday, Feb.
-10, but later revised that to the same time Monday, Feb.
-14. A huge rock pile remains over-top the 20-metre of the southbound lane near the intersection of East Lake Drive, he said.

-YRB crews made steady progress Wednesday, but a second, smaller slide set them back Wednesday night.
-In particular, McNeil said a boulder the size of a Volkswagen Beetle came to settle at the top of the slide, making it impossible to haul rocks from the bottom.
+Operations manager Greg McNeil said the northbound lane will remain open to single-land alternating traffic on either side of East Lake Drive.
+Motorists can expect up to 20-minute delays during peak hours, he said.

+YRB crews made significant headway after the slide covered a 20-metre section of road early last Wednesday, Feb.
+9, but were set back by a second, smaller slide Wednesday night, McNeil said.

-Specially trained “rock scalers” were in-bound from Vancouver as McNeil spoke to The Gazette late Thursday afternoon.
-It will fall to them to climb onto the boulder, which they will have to split by hand.
-Site conditions won’t allow for jack hammering, McNeil explained.
+Specially trained “rock scalers” from Vancouver had to clear loose rock above the slide over the Feb.
+11-13 weekend.
+It fell to them to climb onto the giant boulder, which they split by hand.
+Site conditions didn’t allow for jack hammering, McNeil continued.

-Another big slide is unlikely, he continued, citing a preliminary analysis by a geotechnical engineer who surveyed the slide Wednesday.
+Another big slide is unlikely, according to a preliminary analysis by a geotechnical engineer who surveyed the slide last Wednesday.

-Motorists can expect up to 20-minute delays on either side of the slide through the weekend, with five-minute delays after 5 p.m., he said.

 @ltritsch1